Lyquix/tpl_lyquix/README.md

   * Tracking of photo gallery open and browsing as events
   * Tracking of video player events (play, percentage, and complete), supports YouTube and Vimeo
   * Tracking of active/inactive user time
+  * A/B testing by randomly assigning visitors to A/B groups (via cookie for 30 days), adding attribute to body tag, and setting test name and test group via dimensions

 ##Documentation##